risvaaphillips9/personal-website/.prompt/dev_notes.md

 # AI Development Notes (.prompt/dev_notes.md)

 This file documents prompts used with an AI assistant while building and refactoring the site.
 Each entry includes: the prompt, the AI output, and whether I accepted, modified, or rejected it.
-A 150+ word reflection follows at the end.
+A single reflection summarizing the whole effort follows at the end.

 ---